TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/OnlineTranslation.rst

 Translation Styles
 ==================

-In general and where it makes sense, we follow the style guide from the Documentation Team: `<https://typo3.org/community/teams/content/writing-style-guide/>`__
+In general and where it makes sense, we follow the style guide from the Content Team: `<https://typo3.org/community/teams/content/writing-style-guide/>`__

-In the future when translation teams are getting bigger, it will be a good idea to develop local style guides.
+In the future (when translation teams start getting bigger), it might be a good idea to develop local style guides.

 Links
 =====